cjakabos/portfolio-web/README.md

 - Table: current list of customers from postgres db.

 The module is built as Micro Frontend:
-1. Left side main CloudApp-Shell as App Shell using the Maps micro frontend:
+1. Left side main CloudApp-Shell as App Shell using the MLOps micro frontend:
 http://localhost:5001/mlops
-2. Right side module federated Maps micro frontend:
+2. Right side module federated MLOps micro frontend:
 http://localhost:5005

 ![](examples/11a.png)